Short bit of calculus.

 The 16th First Annual Ig Nobel Prize Ceremony (Jump to 0:53:23)

 Only 4% of the universe is thought to be made of ordinary matter — mostly atoms, nuclei, electrons, photons, and neutrinos.
 Another 23% is dark matter — "dark" because it interacts gravitationally like ordinary matter, but not electromagnetically.
 Thus it cannot be "seen" with electromagnetic radiation like light, x‑rays, or radio waves.
-(Dark matter is discussed in more detail in the previous section of this book: Orbital Mechanics I.) The remaining 73% of the universe — the overwhelming majority — is in the form of dark energy.
+(Dark matter is discussed in more detail in a previous section of this book.)
+The remaining 73% of the universe — the overwhelming majority — is in the form of dark energy.
 Dark energy is really odd, not only because it can't be seen, but also because it acts like negative mass.
 That is, it strives to expand space rather than compress it.
 Despite its preeminence, dark energy has only the feeblest effect on the local space around us.
 (In this context "local" refers to everything within out galaxy and nearly everything from here to the nearest thousand galaxies.)
 Small though it is, this tiny effect adds up until it dominates the behavior of the space in the universe as a whole.
 Dark energy may be tiny but it is everywhere.
 Like a swarm of mosquitoes at a summer picnic, dark energy has enough of an effect to ruin the whole party.

 With the way things are going, in another ten billions years or so the distance between galaxies will have expanded to the point where light won't be able to traverse the space between them fast enough.
 Space will be expanding so rapidly that every galaxy will be independent of and invisible from every other galaxy.
 Our visible universe would then be reduced from its current 100,000 galaxies to just one — our own Milky Way.